ravisinghtomar/c_shell/READme.md

 ```

 Files :-
-    1)pinfo.c          *pinfo function implemented here*
+    1)pinfo.c          //pinfo function implemented here

 1)pinfo ->
         a) If no id given then id of Shell is treated as id value.
         b) Getpid() is used to find pid of the Shell.
         c) Used */proc/<pid>/stat* for getting virtual memeory & State of Process.
         d) Used */proc/<pid>/exe* for getting the executable path.
-        e) If executable path not present then its description is printed from */proc/<pid>/stat* file.
+        e) If executable path not present then its description is
+           printed from */proc/<pid>/stat* file.

         Error : If process doesnot exist or If failed to open/read required
                 files or wrong input is given.